ibrahimhamza01/globalretail-360/README.md

 - Evaluation metrics tracked for comparison.
 - Model artifacts versioned and stored.
 - Ensures experiment reproducibility and structured model management.
+- Lightweight integration: `.pkl` model is loaded in the API for simplicity.

 #### Dockerized Deployment
 - Production-ready `Dockerfile` defines runtime, dependencies, working directory, and startup command.